 When $p=q$, the model reduces to a hypergraph version of the Erdos-Renyi model studied in \cite{barthelemy2022class}.
 In this case, the probability distributions for node degree $k$ and the hyperedge size $m$ are given by binomials

 The average degree is then $\langle k\rangle = pE$ and the average hyperedge size $\langle m\rangle=pN$ (which obviously satisfies the general relation $N\langle k\rangle=E\langle m\rangle$).

-In the case $q\neq p$, the probability that a node connects to an hyperedge will not be constant and will depend on the hyperedge structure.
-However, when $q<p$, we introduce a smaller probability to connect and we can expect a homogeneous behavior with probability $p$ but over a smaller effective subset of nodes of size $N^*$ and hyperedge sizes $E^*$ ($E^*$ for $P(k)$ and $N^*$ for $P(m)$).
+In the case $q\neq p$, the probability that a node connects to a hyperedge will not be constant and will depend on the hyperedge structure.
+When $q<p$, we introduce a smaller probability to connect, and we can expect a homogeneous behavior with probability $p$ but over a smaller effective subset of nodes of size $N^*$ and hyperedge sizes $E^*$ ($E^*$ for $P(k)$ and $N^*$ for $P(m)$).
 It is then reasonable to fit the degree and size distributions with binomials characterized by these effective parameters.

-We show for different values of $q/p$, the degree distribution in Fig.~\ref{fig:degrees}, and the hyperedge size distribution in Fig.~\ref{fig:hsizes}.
+We show for different values of $q/p$, the degree distribution in Fig.~\ref{fig:distribs} (a), and the hyperedge size distribution in Fig.~\ref{fig:distribs} (b).

-These figures show that even when $q\neq p$, these distributions can be approximated by binomials (which can however not be exact as the probability for a node to connect to a hyperedge depends on its composition and is in general not constant).
-We fit these distribution with binomials with effective parameters $N^*$ and $E^*$ and plot in Fig.~\ref{fig:binFit} these parameters versus $q/p$.
+This shows that even when $q\neq p$, these distributions can be approximated by binomials (which can, however, not be exact as the probability for a node to connect to a hyperedge depends on its composition and is generally not constant).

+We fit these distributions with binomials with effective parameters $N^*$ and $E^*$ and plot in Fig.~\ref{fig:binFit} these parameters versus $q/p$.

 We observe in this Fig.~\ref{fig:binFit}, that the effective parameters vary linearly with $q/p$.
 We then expect the following form

 confirmed by our numerical experiments shown in Fig.~\ref{fig:binFit}.
 Indeed, for $q=0$, each community sees itself only which implies $E^*/E=N^*/N\approx 1/K$, and for $q=p$, we expect $E^*\approx E$ and $N^*\approx N$.
 The numerical fact that $E^*/E\approx N^*/N$ supports the consistence of this approximation.